 Box Office Gross: $90.38M

 When his peaceful life is threatened by a high-tech assassin, former black-ops agent Frank Moses reassembles his old team in a last ditch effort to survive and uncover his assailants.

-So what is it exactly that differentiates the excellent comedy films among the great?
-Might it be power they have to tolerate, in the same manner their humor creeps up on you or takes you by amazement?
-Maybe it's a awesome screenplay, perfect moment or one-liners that hit the point all the time?
-Whatever it is, outstanding humor movies leave a long-lasting feeling and have an proficiency to take on us.
+So what's it exactly that separates the great humor movies among the great?
+Is it their capability to experience, the way their humor penetrates up on you or takes you by amazement?
+Maybe it's a good screenplay, perfect timing or one-liners that hit the mark on every occasion?
+Whatever it is, great humor shows keep a long lasting feeling and have an ability to take on us.